Founding of the Parish

 The alterations to the church were eventually completed in 1913.
 In addition to the alterations mentioned the side galleries were removed, the east window removed to the west end and the organ removed from the gallery.
 The chancel was consecrated by the Bishop of Winchester at 10.30am on Saturday 7th June 1913.

-During two World Wars Fareham was largely a backwater.
+During the two World Wars Fareham was largely a backwater.
 A church hall was built alongside the church in 1932 on part of the original meadow and was called Church House.
 The foundation stone was laid by Agnes Sanderson Calder (02/06/1871 – 12/03/1936) on the afternoon of Wednesday 21st October 1931.
 The cost of the hall was just over £4,000 and was built by the contractor George Henry Riches (29/12/1905 – 1980) to a design by Norman Henry Atkins (19/06/1870 – 16/04/1948).
-Church House was opened by Bishop Dr Neville Lovett on Tuesday 26th April.
+Church House was opened by Bishop Dr Neville Lovett on Tuesday 26th April 1932.
 There are memories of Belgian refugees, of hospital trains passing through Fareham station, blackout curtains in the church and Church House being used as a first aid post.